michael2012z/BitBible/markdown/KJV/files/Num.md

 15. And Balak sent yet again princes, more, and more honourable than they.

-16. And they came to Balaam, and said to him, Thus saith Balak the son of Zippor, Let nothing, I pray thee, hinder thee from coming unto me:Let…: Heb.
-Be not thou hindered from, etc
+16. And they came to Balaam, and said to him, Thus saith Balak the son of Zippor, Let nothing, I pray thee, hinder thee from coming unto me:

 17. For I will promote thee unto very great honour, and I will do whatsoever thou sayest unto me: come therefore, I pray thee, curse me this people.